 Tokyo Skytree is very close to Asakusa (1 station away), if you are planning a day trip to Asakusa and surrounding areas, take a few hours from your trip to enjoy Tokyo Skytree Town.

 Tokyo Skytree was built as a television and radio broadcast tower, taking over responsibility from the older Tokyo Tower which is now surrounded by skyscrapers and not as effective as delivering the signals.

-The tower was completed in 2012 and is currently the world’s second tallest building and tallest tower.
+The tower was completed in 2012 and is currently the world’s second tallest building and tallest tower (as of 2018).
 There are 2 observatory decks you can visit, and you will need to purchase an additional ticket to visit the higher observatory deck (Tembo Galleria) at 450 m (1,480 ft).
-The lower desk is 350 m (1,150 ft).
+The elevation of the lower deck is 350 m (1,150 ft).

 We visited on a warm Saturday afternoon around 2 pm.
 The tower itself is in a plaza called Skytree Town, which also include an aquarium, dome theater, offices, gift shops, and restaurants in addition to the broadcast tower.

 When we found the line for the observatory, the sign at the end of the line said 90 min wait.
 It almost made us give up but since we were there already we decided to grind through it and wait it out, just in case the sign was wrong.
 When we got in line to wait, it actually extended to the outside of the building.

 After 10 minutes or so, we finally entered the building.
 As we looked around, we could see the beautiful display of Super Craft Tree by designer Yukio Hashimoto.

 You can also see the steel structure that’s supporting the tower from the large windows surrounding room.